 iMazing Profile Editor is an application for both macOS and Windows, available free of charge on our website, on the Mac App Store, and on the Microsoft Store:

-Configuration profiles are property list files that allow system administrators to deploy various presets, preferences, restrictions, and more onto Apple macOS, iOS, iPadOS and tvOS devices.
+Configuration profiles are property list files that allow system administrators to deploy various presets, preferences, restrictions, and more onto Apple macOS, iOS, iPadOS, tvOS, and watchOS devices.

 iMazing Profile Editor lets users create, modify, and also digitally sign configuration profiles with a friendly user interface instead of manually coding them in XML.

-The app contains definitions for all of Apple's configuration options, as well as for a large number of popular third party applications.
+The app contains definitions for an extensive set of Apple's configuration options, as well as for a large number of popular third party applications.
 These are displayed as configuration pages where users can enter their desired settings.

 Configuration options are grouped under domains (e.g. Wi-Fi, Mail, Calendar) and each group is written to a profile as a configuration payload.
 Profiles can contain multiple payloads of differing domains, and where supported, of the same domain.